educates/educates.github.io/getting-started-guides/index.md

 ---
 # Getting Started Guides

-Over the next hours, we will take a look at [Educates](https://educates.dev), an educational framework for building workshops powered by [Kubernetes](https://kubernetes.io).
+Let's take a look at [Educates Training Platform](https://educates.dev), an educational framework for building workshops powered by [Kubernetes](https://kubernetes.io).

-The outline will look like this:
+The outline of these guides look like this:

 1. [Prerequisites and Setup](/getting-started-guides/setup)
 2. [How does Educates work?](/getting-started-guides/about)